 Regardless of the type of radiation, one rem of radiation produces the same biological effect.
 (100 rem = 1 Sv)

-Smaller quantities are expressed in mrem (one thousandth of a rem) or μrem (one millionth of a rem).
+Smaller quantities are expressed in 'mrem' (one thousandth) or 'μrem' (one millionth of a rem).
 We will use the most common unit, rem, here.

 What Are The Health Risks From Ionizing Radiation?